 Excessive pleasurable activities, often with painful consequences

 Hypomanic episodes are characterized by an elevated, expansive, or irritable mood of at least 4 consecutive days’ duration.
-At least 3 of the following symptoms are also present :
+The diagnosis of hypomania requires at least three of the symptoms above.
+The difference being that in hypomania these symptoms are not severe enough to cause marked impairment in social or occupational functioning or to necessitate hospitalization and are not associated with psychosis.

 Major depressive episodes are characterized as, for the same 2 weeks, the person experiences 5 or more of the following symptoms, with at least 1 of the symptoms being either a depressed mood or characterized by a loss of pleasure or interest :